robosoft-ai/SMACC/smacc_sm_reference_library/sm_atomic/README.md

 rosrun smacc_viewer smacc_viewer_node.py
 ```

-If you don't have the SMACC Viewer installed click <a href="smacc.ninja/smacc-viewer/">here</a> for instructions.
+If you don't have the SMACC Viewer installed, click <a href="http://smacc.ninja/smacc-viewer/">here</a> for instructions.